ionutrogojan/grouchy/readme.md

     4. Canvas background set to checkboard by default; - functional but not perfect.
     5. Fixed switching between colours; - no more clicking twice to get the other colour.
     6. Added info panel tool indicator, key shortcut and name; - in progress;
+v0.1d:
+    1. Added swatch list; - currently only one available list, more will be added.
+    2. Colour selection; - left click and right click to set primary and secondary colour.
+    3. Small Ui changes; - more pixelated to maintain emersion;
+    4. Tool selection;  - click the icons in the left toolbar to select.
+    5. Keyboard Shortcuts; - you can also use shortcuts to select tools.
 ```

 ## Known Issues